AlexsLemonade/refinebio/README.md

 of 100 instead of 80.
 This will also be true for editors which rely on either linter.

+### Gotchas

+During development, you make encounter some occasional strangeness.
+Here's some things to watch out for:

+  - If builds are failing, increase the size of Docker's memory allocation.
+  - If Docker images are failing mysteriously during creation, it may be the result of Docker's `Docker.qcow2` or `Docker.raw` file filling.
+You can prune old images with `docker system prune -a`.

 ## Running Locally

 Once you've built the `common/dist` directory and have